humehe/Stacking-Test/README.md

 ![Alt text](./Images/Spec-Individual.jpg?raw=true "Stacked spectra COSMOS field.")

-It will alsoo generate a detailed plot of every step of the pre-processing procedure prior to the stacking process of all the combined spectra.
+It will also generate a detailed plot of every step of the pre-processing procedure prior to the stacking process of all the combined spectra.
 ![Alt text](./Images/Spec-Step.jpg?raw=true "Stacked spectra COSMOS field.")
 ###### "Line Fitting"